MikeHopcroft/PrixFixe/documentation/repl.md

 This command returned a huge amount of information.
 Let's go through it section-by-section:
 * **Aliases** - this is a list of word tuples that represent ways of saying the name of the product.
 Note that aliases cannot always be inferred from the product's formal name.
 Sometimes products have alterntive names that don't have any apparent relationship to formt name.
 An example would be a `"House Special"`, which might be the same as a `"Petaluma Chicken Sandwich"`.
 * **Attributes** - This is the set of attributes whose values specify the `SKU` of the fully configured product.
 Attributes are organized into dimensions, and each attribute specifies a number of aliases.
-This example shows six attributes, organized into two dimensions (`coffee_temperature` and `coffee_size`).
+This example shows six attributes, organized into two dimensions, corresponding to temperature and size.
 * **Specifics** - This is the list of fully configured versions of the product.
 Note that not all combinations of attributes are legal.
 In this example, the `short iced` and `venti hot` forms are not legal.
-Note that one of the specific forms is the default form that is implied when no attributes are specified.
+Note that `grande latte` is the default form that is implied when no attributes are specified.
 Each specific form is followed by its `KEY` and then its `SKU`.
 The `KEY` combines the `PID` with coordinates into the attribute tensor.
 For example, the `"short latte"` has `KEY=3:0:0`, implying `PID=3` and `hot` and `short`.
-Its `SKU` is `200`.
+Its `SKU` is `600`.
 * **Options** - This is the list of options that are legal for the product.
 We can examine any of the options with the `.options` command.
 * **Exclusion Sets** - Some options are mutually exclusive.
-In this case, a latte can only specify one type of milk, one caffeine level.
-It can be for here or to go and it can be wet or dry.
+In this case, a latte can only specify one type of milk and one caffeine level.
+It can be for here or to go and it can be either wet or dry.

 Now let's use the `.options` command to drill down on the `foam` option.
 It's `PID` is `1001`: